-Not only is the following account a true tale from a recent paranormal investigation, but it is an excerpt from an anthology of true ghost stories called Scared Senseless.
+The following account is an excerpt from my travel guide to haunted places, Paranormal Texas.
 I’ve included brief audio files of the EVPs mentioned, so you can hear them for yourself.
 Enjoy!

 Top Notch Ghost Hunters

 When Becky Vickers invited me to investigate the Old Park Hotel (OPH) in September 2017, I leapt at the chance.
 Not only is Becky friendly and fun, but she is an accomplished ghost hunter with a weekly radio show called “Bridging the Paranormal.”
 She and her team, BECKS Ghost Hunters, have even been featured on the TV show “Ghost Adventures.”